The edge of discovery: Controlling the local false discovery rate at the margin: Finite-sample max-lfdr control

-Theorem~\ref{thm-main} parallels the exact FDR guarantee~$\FDR(\cR^{\BH}_\q) = \pi_0\q$ for the BH procedure.
-If we bound $\pi_0 \leq 1$, we can run our method at level $\q=\alpha$ and ensure that we conservatively control $\maxlfdr$ at $\pi_0\alpha$, but our method will be overly conservative.
-In this section, we consider estimating $\pi_0$ using the \citet{storey2002direct} estimator of the null proportion, defined as
+Theorem~\ref{thm-main} parallels the exact $\FDR$ guarantee~$\FDR(\cR^{\BH}_\q) = \pi_0\q$ for the BH procedure.
+If we bound $\pi_0 \leq 1$, we can run our method at level $\tol=\alpha$ and ensure that we conservatively control $\maxlfdr$ at $\pi_0\alpha$, but our method will be overly conservative.
+In this section, we consider modifications of our procedure analogous to the modifications of the BH procedure proposed by \citet{storey2004strong}.
+First, we use their estimator of the null proportion $\pi_0$, defined as